-Divorce mediation can lessen the stress of divorce on both children and parents.
+Divorce mediation can lessen divorce stress on children and parents.

 Separation and divorce has lasting and varied consequences for families.
-For children, their coping methods are heavily influenced by their parents’ relationship.
+Divorce stress on children can affect their emotions.
+This is because their coping methods are heavily influenced by their parents’ relationship.
 If the separation is characterized by increased conflict, it creates a stressful environment for children.
 Divorce will certainly have a long-term impact on children; however, the emotional turmoil created by conflict will increase the negative effects endured by children caught in the middle of their parents’ separation.
 Thus, it is important to curb the amount of conflict in which you are involved for the sake of your children.

 Legal proceedings inevitably cause conflict for spouses, and as a result, children may be exposed to a harmful, tempestuous environment while the divorce carries on.
 One way couples can prevent more conflict and see lasting positive outcomes is by choosing mediation over litigation.